ciel9/Mobile-Application-Programming/README.md

-Is an android based mobile application using the Java programming language and Android Studio.
+Is an android based mobile application using the Java programming  language for BackEnd, XML programming  language for FrontEnd language and Android Studio for Editor.